ehabnaguib/SecureC/README.md

 The app has the same main functionality as the default contacts app -even the swipe-to-call- but in addition, no data is shared with any other app and it requires authentication everytime it is opened.
 SecureC also adds 2 features not currently in the phone contacts app which is adding Google Maps location of a contact, and open the contact's chat on whatsapp with one click.

-SecureC is my own idea, code, and design from scratch
+SecureC is my own idea, code, and design from scratch.

 Development Details:
 - Android Studio - Kotlin Language - XML views